AdeloyeB/firebase-snailtrail-react/README.md

 - [x] User data is stored in the firebase database
 - [x] Deploys automatically on a push to the master branch to live site.
 - [x] Deploys automatically on a push to the test branch to test site.
+- [x] Offline App - Write data offline

+If a client loses its network connection, your app will continue functioning correctly.

+Every client connected to a Firebase database maintains its own internal version of any active data.
+When data is written, it's written to this local version first.
+The Firebase client then synchronizes that data with the remote database servers and with other clients on a "best-effort" basis.

+As a result, all writes to the database trigger local events immediately, before any data is written to the server.
+This means your app remains responsive regardless of network latency or connectivity.

+Once connectivity is reestablished, your app receives the appropriate set of events so that the client syncs with the current server state, without having to write any custom code.

 # What I Have Used: